 Libations Committee/September General Meeting

 Cabernet, Pinot Grigio, IPA or Lemon Drop, perhaps this committee is for you!
-The Libations Committee will plan at least three libation education (and enjoyment!) themed events in addition to organizing our September General Meeting (last year was an Oktoberfest theme with beer sampling!)
+The Libations Committee will plan at least three libation education (and enjoyment!) themed events.

 Memorial Day Parade Committee

-Enhanced in 2019!
-Arrange cooking themed events in a casual setting or members home.
+Updated in 2020.
+This committee arranges cooking themed events in a casual setting or members home.
 Some events might include a progressive dinner, brunch, coffee bar or even a cookie exchange around the holidays.
-In addition, this committee will also organize our November General Meeting: Get Cooking.
-This November meeting is an opportunity for club members to learn new cooking skills and taste test some new recipes.
+This committee will expand and include a focus on wellness topics such as skincare, supplements, or natural wines.

 New Member Social Committee